tsackton/taelgarverse/docs/people/pcs/dunmar-fellowship/delwath.md

 >
 >**Rumors from out east**
 >
 >Few people travel east of [Gomat](<../../../gazetteer/greater-dunmar/hara-basin/gomat.md>), and even fewer since you've been in the village.
 However, there is one strange thing.
-As word spreads that you are asking around about traveling out east, an older Dunmari man approaches you one morning, and tells you that he heard you were asking about rumors from the east, and if you knew that the book [Seeker](<./seeker.md>) carries is from the desert?
-He continues: he was the one who gave the book to [Ikram](<../../dunmari/ikram.md>) for [Seeker](<./seeker.md>), thinking a dwarf might like this strange, blank book with a cover decorated with Dwarven ruins.
+As word spreads that you are asking around about traveling out east, an older Dunmari man approaches you one morning, and tells you that he heard you were asking about rumors from the east, and if you knew that the book [Seeker](<seeker.md>) carries is from the desert?
+He continues: he was the one who gave the book to [Ikram](<../../dunmari/ikram.md>) for [Seeker](<seeker.md>), thinking a dwarf might like this strange, blank book with a cover decorated with Dwarven ruins.
 His cousin found it in the desert, he says, along with two other books with strange writing in them.
-He sold the other books at the market before the attacks, to an old Chardonian man collecting stories and history just before the [Festival of Rebirth](<../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/festival-of-rebirth.md>), named [Servius](<../../chardonians/servius.md>).
+He sold the other books at the market before the attacks, to an old Chardonian man collecting stories and history just before the [Gods and Religions/Holidays and Festivals/Dunmari Festivals/Festival of Rebirth](<../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/festival-of-rebirth.md>), named [Servius](<../../chardonians/servius.md>).
 [Servius](<../../chardonians/servius.md>) traveled with the refugees to [Tokra](<../../../gazetteer/greater-dunmar/realms/dunmar/central-dunmar/tokra/tokra.md>), but this man isn't sure where he went after that.
 He also says that if you want to talk to his cousin, he should be back in town by the [Feast of Bhishma](<../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/feast-of-bhishma.md>).

 > [!WARNING]- Delwath's Dream Staff Journey, Session 32
 >